MicrosoftDocs/learn/learn-pr/advocates/build-web-api-nodejs-express/includes/5-exercise-middleware.md

 1. In the first terminal, press Ctrl + C to stop the program.

 Congratulations!
-You learned how to use the middleware construct in Express to add some basic authorization to your Express program.
+You learned how to use middleware in Express to add preprocessing, basic authorization, to your Express program.

 > [!CAUTION]
-> Be aware that an authentication/authorization meant for real world use needs to be a bit more robust than our example.
-It's worth looking up concepts such as OAuth, JSON Web Tokens, JWT and the library **bcrypt** to make sure your app has a decent level of protection.
+> Be aware that an authentication/authorization meant for real world use needs to be a more robust than this example.
+It's worth looking up concepts such as OAuth, JSON Web Tokens, JWT and the library **bcrypt** to make sure your app has protection from unauthorized users.

 ## Cleanup development container